Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 Reading this post, you may be struck by how similar people are, regardless of ethnicity, nationality and religion.

 If you’d like to share your own experiences, please feel free to write a note in the comments field at the bottom of this post.

 A is for Australia

-“The country has been put into lockdown, with a second period of four weeks just begun,” says Jane Fitzpatrick of the situation in Melbourne, Australia, where details of regulations vary according to the state.
+“The country has been put into lockdown, with the second period of four weeks just begun,” says Jane Fitzpatrick of the situation in Melbourne, Australia, where details of regulations vary according to the state.

 “Lockdown means staying at home.
-For kids that means no school, no sport and no getting together at the park.
-For adults it means working from home, if you can,” explains Jane, who is finding it tough that gyms are shut and there’s no basketball.
+For kids, that means no school, no sport and no getting together at the park.
+For adults it means working from home if you can,” explains Jane, who is finding it tough that gyms are shut and there’s no basketball.
 Once the pandemic’s threat subsides, she looks forward to coaching and watching kids’ basketball plus getting her two children back to school.

-“With less people out on the road it has been a great time to go out riding our bikes with the kids and letting them ride on the road without the fear of someone running them down.
+“With less people out on the road, it has been a great time to go out riding our bikes with the kids and letting them ride on the road without the fear of someone running them down.
 Also, the kids are having a great time playing out on the side roads skateboarding, rollerblading and scooting.
 Stirling, who is eight years old, has become really adventurous on his scooter and skateboard,” says Jane of the unexpected advantages of the lockdown.